Coeria/digitalgarden/_pages/Home.md

 *This is a digital garden .ೃ𓆝 𓆟 𓆞 𓆝 𓆟ೀ⋆｡🌷*

-  *Specifically, this is Erica's digital garden.
-To learn about the specifics of what these are click [here](https://www.deemjournal.com/stories/digital-gardens)*
+  Specifically, this is Erica's digital garden.
+To learn about the specifics of what these are click [here](https://www.deemjournal.com/stories/digital-gardens)

-Basically, they are an ecological metaphor for an online notebook, which is a concept I am very excited about.
-My research interests and thoughts are always going to be growing and evolving, so I will make an effort to cultivate my ideas in this space.
+I am a big fan of the [[DIY Web]] movement, and I consider digital gardens a part of this.
+To sum up what they are, they are an ecological metaphor for an online notebook, which is a concept I am very excited about.
+My research interests and thoughts are always going to be growing and evolving, so I will make an effort to cultivate my ideas in this space (even if they are unpolished).

+.
+.
+.

 *The digital garden template I use is free, open-source, and [available on GitHub](https://github.com/maximevaillancourt/digital-garden-jekyll-template).*